 0:00

-This is similar to the example before, but we don’t animate the position or size.
-Instead, the highlight element is on top of the words, and we also set its textContent property to the value of the active word DOM node’s textContent.
+Similar to the example above, but we don't animate the position or size.
+The highlight element sits on top of the words, and we set its textContent property to match the active word's textContent.

 Closing thoughts